kossnocorp/superstate/README.md

 // Send events to the substate: player.send("playing.volume.up()");

-// Subscribe to the substate changes: player.on("playing.volume.low", (target) => console.log("The volume is low"));
+// Subscribe to the substate state updates: player.on("playing.volume.low", (target) => console.log("The volume is low"));

 // The parent state will have the substate as a property on `sub`: